KyleADeKock/python_password_generator/README.md

 On running the code for the first time a logging file is created from which you can see chars being added to the password

 ### Secure random numbers
-This project makes use of the 'secrets' module to generate secure random numbers that is apparently closer to "true" random number generation than the 'random' module python provides.
+This project makes use of the 'secrets' module to generate secure random numbers that are apparently closer to "true" random number generation than the 'random' module python provides.

 ### flask and html
 flask is used to connect the html templates to the python back end